ayezinhtun/1cng-protal-user-guide/docs/Auto Scaling/Create Auto Scaling.md

 ### <span style={{ color: '#003366' }}>Create Auto-scaling</span>

 - Choose the desired **Billing Cycle** for your Auto-scaling.
-You can choose either Hourly or Monthly.
+Autoscaling supports Monthly, Quarterly, Semiannually, Yearly, Bi-annually, and Tri-annually billing cycles.
+- The billing rules include Date to Date, Fixed Calendar Month, Unfixed Calendar Month, Fixed Prorata, and Unfixed Prorata.
+- There is no specific package detail provided, but autoscaling follows the same billing model as other scalable services to adapt to workload demands.
 - Verify all the configuration details and review the price summary.
 Click on **Create** to create the Auto-scaling.

 ![Auto Scaling](images/as_14.png)